remne/p1ib/README.md

 Connect to Wi-Fi access point named "p1ib" without a password with your preferred device (phone or laptop for instance).
 You might need to disable "Mobile data" on your phone, otherwise it will try to connect via your cellular network provider.

 3. When in AP-mode, IP 192.168.1.1 is set on the p1ib.
-Go to http://192.168.1.1/ or http://p1ib.local/ with the Chrome webbrowser to enter the configuration user interface.
+Go to http://192.168.1.1/ or http://p1ib.local/ with the webbrowser to enter the configuration user interface.

 4. Press the menu icon in top left corner, and enter the 'Settings' menu.
 Here it is possible to scan for your home Wi-Fi accesspoint (SSID), set an SSID password and enable other features.